russian-maximus/temperature-humidity-sensor-arduino/README.md

 This work is licensed under a BSD 3-Clause style license, https://www.mathertel.de/License.aspx.

-USE the IoT_setup_guide.pdf for for the installation process (in German) or https://homeding.github.io/index.htm#page=/examples/develop.md (in English)
+USE the IoT_setup_guide.pdf for for the setup process (in German) or https://homeding.github.io/index.htm#page=/examples/develop.md (in English)

 More information on https://www.mathertel.de/Arduino